smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 "How many?"

 "We're at capacity.
-10,000.
+100,000.
 We've been at capacity for three years."
 Vera's voice went clinical.
 "But we still need the thread recycling.
 We still need the water.
 We still need the monitoring data.
-Earth keeps us alive even while it dies, El.
+Earth keeps us alive, El.
 That's why the work matters."

 Earth keeps *you* alive, Elise thought.
 The rest of us just keep Earth running so you can watch it die from a safe distance.